MicrosoftDocs/azure-dev-docs/articles/java/sdk/java-sdk-pagination.md

 ---
-title: Pagination & iteration in the Azure SDK for Java
+title: Pagination and iteration in the Azure SDK for Java
 description: An overview of the Azure SDK for Java concepts related to pagination and iteration
 author: anuchandy
-ms.date: 11/23/2020
+ms.date: 01/29/2021
 ms.topic: conceptual
 ms.custom: devx-track-java
 ms.author: anuchan